cube-network/docs/contents/dev/deploy.md

 ```

-use snap sync in the config, if full needed, change this line
+use snap sync in the config, if full needed - change this line
 ```
 SyncMode = "snap"
 ```